 Med-Arb and E-Mediation

 E-Mediation: This refers to mediation conducted through emails or video calls.
 This is beneficial when the parties involved are far apart or hard to reach in person.
+This has in reality now turned into online mediation.

 When Should You Consider Mediation Services?